What is the Cheapest Shipping Option?

 Maybe I’m living in my glory days, but I remember when I was young that good customer service was a must.

-At every job I had, my employers told me that the customer was the number one concern.
+At every job, my employers told me the customer was the number one concern.

 I was expected to work hard and work well.
 I was also expected to treat customers like royalty.

-That expectation seems to be gone today, but you can still find good customer service if you look.
+That expectation seems gone today, but you can still find good customer service.

-I make a note of businesses that have excellent customer service and tend to frequent them over companies that don’t.
+I note businesses that have excellent customer service and tend to frequent them over companies that don’t.

-You probably won’t find one shipping company as a whole that has better customer care than another.
+You probably won’t find one shipping company with better customer care.

 However, you will probably find individual branches that have better employees than others.

 In your city, the FedEx employees might be horrible, while the UPS employees are great.
-In my city, I might have top-notch FedEx employees and rotten USPS service workers.
+I might have top-notch FedEx employees and rotten USPS service workers in my town.

 My advice is to keep your eyes open and take note of the companies with the best workers in your area.

-Personally, my local post office continually has terrific service.
-Never once have I walked up to the desk and gotten lousy service.
+Personally, my local post office continually provides terrific service.
+I have never once walked up to the desk and received lousy service.

 For that reason (among others), I use them frequently when shipping packages.
-But unfortunately, the employees you see aren’t the only employees who handle your packages.
+Unfortunately, the employees you see aren’t the only ones who handle your packages.

 Back Room Package Etiquette

-Once your package leaves the front desk it goes into a back room or is sent off to a shipping hub.
+Once your package leaves the front desk, it is either sent to a back room or sent to a shipping hub.

 Who knows what happens with your packages once they’re behind closed doors?